influxdata/docs-v2/content/influxdb/v2.0/telegraf-configs/update.md

    save your changes.
 5. [Use the `influx telegrafs update` command](#use-the-influx-cli) to upload your modified Telegraf configuration to InfluxDB and replace the existing configuration.
-6. 3.
-In order for your changes to take affect, you must re-run your updated Telegraf configuration using the `-config` flag.
-To find the exact command for your configuration file, click **Setup Instructions** from the **Telegraf** page.
+6. To apply the updated configuration, restart Telegraf.
+To find the exact command to start Telegraf, click **Setup Instructions** on the **Telegraf** page.

 ## Use the influx CLI